 Loading...

-Buyer Guides
+Guides

-MOT history is free to access
+MOT history is free

 BuyCarCheck (recommended)

-RecommendedEnter any UK registration and instantly see MOT status, expiry date, and full history including mileage at every test, failures, and advisories.
-All in one report alongside tax status and vehicle details.
+Enter the registration and instantly see the MOT status, expiry date, and full history — including mileage at every test, failure reasons, and advisory notes.
+All in one report.

-DVSA MOT History service (gov.uk)
+DVSA MOT History Service (gov.uk)

 DVLA Vehicle Enquiry Service (gov.uk)

-| Year | Recorded mileage | Flag |
+| Year | Recorded mileage | Note |

 |---|---|---|